Strayfe/Telepresence.NET/README.md

 As this product is still in it's infancy, there are some limitations to it's usage and it is currently slightly opinionated to the way we operate in my workplace, however, I will be working to abstract the product as much as possible.

+- only supports premium tiers due to using intercept specs to build up the connection, an oversight from my subscription, will address soon
 - Opinionated conventions
 - Only works with the first element of collections of handlers, workloads and intercepts
 - Connection does not have an implicit or default, this will be coming soon and will be determined automatically from \